AI Tools for CLI

 #codex -m o3-mini

-codex --provider openai --model o3-mini "Please create a data analysis script that cleans data"
+#codex --provider openai --model o3-mini "Please create a data analysis script that cleans data"

-codex --quiet --full-auto "$(cat ./prompts/codex-tree-stack-components.md)" > ./Outputs_Model/output-codex-tree-stack-components-plan.json #saved the full reply with errors
+codex --provider openai --model o3-mini --quiet --approval-mode full-auto "$(cat ./prompts/codex-tree-stack-components.md)" > ./Outputs_Model/output-codex-tree-stack-components-plan.json #saved the full reply with errors

 Remember that using providers you will get some associated cost.
 Like: https://platform.openai.com/usage